narkler/vs-pi-server/README.md

 ## Setting up a Dedicated Vintage Story Server on Raspberry Pi 4/5

 Running a dedicated, unmodded Vintage Story server for 2-3 players on a Raspberry Pi 4 or 5 can be a surprisingly viable option.
-Below you'll find the necessary files and steps to get your server up and running.
-I've also included a basic Python script for implementing server status LEDs, start buttons, or an I2C LCD1602 display.
+Here you'll find the necessary files and steps to get your server up and running.
+I've also made a basic python script for implementing server status LEDs, start buttons, or an I2C LCD1602 display, using the GPIO pins.

 **Important Considerations:**